-- 41.2.1 The Board commences disciplinary proceedings by serving a Specification of Charges and a notice of hearing upon the Respondent.
+38.2.1 The Board commences disciplinary proceedings by serving a Specification of Charges and a notice of hearing upon the Respondent.
 The hearing is scheduled no sooner than 30 days after service.
-Notice shall tell the Respondent that a response may be filed within 20 days of service. - 41.2.2 Notice shall be sent to the Respondent or other person or entity entitled to notice by certified mail, return receipt requested, with restricted delivery to addressee only.
+Notice shall tell the Respondent that he or she may file a response within 20 days of service;

+- 38.2.2 Notice shall be sent to the Respondent or other person or entity entitled to notice by certified mail, return receipt requested, with restricted delivery to addressee only.
 If service cannot be accomplished by certified mail, the Board will make reasonable attempt to accomplish service by regular mail or by personal service within the state, if feasible.
 A continuance may be granted upon request for good cause as determined by the Board, hearing committee, or a presiding officer.
-Copies of the notice shall be sent to the complainant, the Assistant Attorney General, and the Respondent's attorney.

-- 41.2.3 If the Respondent, after proper notice, does not respond to the Specification of Charges or appear at a hearing the Board may take disciplinary action after receiving the report of a hearing panel or after hearing the evidence if a hearing panel is not used.
-If a Respondent who did not participate in a panel hearing attends the hearing before the Board, they may present arguments to the Board, but may not present additional evidence unless the Board grants the Respondent leave to submit additional evidence.
-In such circumstances, the right of the Respondent to submit evidence is subject to any limitations set by the Board or hearing officer regarding the scope of evidence that may be presented. - 41.2.4 A Respondent who has defaulted may submit a written motion within 10 days of the default to request a new hearing.
-The Board may grant a new hearing only upon a showing of good cause for not appearing at the hearing and for not requesting a continuation of the hearing.
-The Board shall issue a written decision making a determination on whether to grant a new hearing.
+Copies of the notice shall be sent to the complainant, the Assistant Attorney General, and the Respondent's attorney; - 38.2.3 If the Respondent, after proper notice, does not respond to the Specification of Charges or appear at a hearing the Board may take disciplinary action after hearing the evidence.
+Upon a written motion by the Respondent and a showing of good cause, the Board shall issue a written decision making a determination on whether to grant a new hearing. - 38.3 Discovery.
+After a specification of charges has been filed, the Board, or its legal counsel on its behalf, shall have authority to conduct a prehearing conference or discovery conference and to issue orders regulating discovery and depositions, scheduling, motions by the parties, and such other matters as may be necessary to ensure orderly preparation for hearing. - 38.4 Hearing.
+The hearing will be conducted according to the hearing provisions of 26 V.S.A. ch.

-41.3 Discovery

-After a specification of charges has been filed, the Board, or a hearing officer on its behalf, shall have authority to conduct a prehearing conference or discovery conference and to issue orders regulating discovery and depositions, scheduling, motions by the parties, and such other matters as may be necessary to ensure orderly preparation for hearing.

-41.4 Hearing

-Hearings before a hearing panel and before the Board will be conducted according to the hearing provisions of 26 V.S.A. ch.
 23 and the contested case provisions of the Administrative Procedure Act, 3 V.S.A. § 809-815.
-If a hearing panel is used, the parties will be allowed to present evidence to the Board only if the Board allows it.
-A Board hearing officer may act as presiding officer at hearings and pre- and post-hearing conferences for the purpose of making procedural and evidentiary rulings.
-A presiding officer may administer oaths and affirmations, rule on offers of proof and receive relevant evidence, regulate the course of the hearing, convene and conduct prehearing conferences, dispose of procedural requests and similar matters, and take any other action authorized by the Administrative Procedure Act.

-41.5 Decision, Order, and Entry; Notice of Decision; Transcripts

-The hearing officer will prepare the written decision and order in accordance with the Board's instructions, within a reasonable time of the closing of the record in the case.
-The decision and order will be entered upon being signed by the chair or vice-chair of the Board.
+The Board may authorize its legal counsel to act as presiding officer at hearings and pre- and post-hearing conferences for the purpose of making procedural and evidentiary rulings.
+A presiding officer may administer oaths and affirmations, rule on offers of proof and receive relevant evidence, regulate the course of the hearing, convene and conduct prehearing conferences, dispose of procedural requests and similar matters, and take any other action authorized by the Administrative Procedure Act. - 38.5 Decision, Order, and Entry; Notice of Decision; Transcripts.
+Board legal counsel will prepare the written decision and order in accordance with the Board's instructions, within a reasonable time of the closing of the record in the case.
+The decision and order will be signed by the chair or vice-chair of the hearing panel and the Board shall enter the order.
 A decision and order is effective upon entry.
 Notice of the decision and order will be sent to the Respondent by certified mail.
 Notice of the decision and order will be sent to the Respondent's attorney, the complainant, and the prosecuting attorney by regular mail or email.
 A transcript of the proceeding is available at cost.

-42.0 Compliance Investigation, License or Certification Reinstatement or Removal of Conditions After Disciplinary Action
+39.0 Compliance Investigation, License or Certification Reinstatement or Removal of Conditions After Disciplinary Action responsible for the initial investigation of unprofessional conduct.

-42.1 Assignment of Compliance Investigation

-Upon entry of an order taking disciplinary action against a Respondent, a compliance investigation file will be opened.
-The file will be assigned to the investigative committee that was responsible for the initial investigation of unprofessional conduct.
-If the matter was investigated by a committee of ad hoc members, the file will be assigned to one of the standing investigative committees.
 The committee shall make recommendations for action to the full Board regarding compliance, requests for reinstatement, or modification or removal of conditions established by the order.